Rburdett4/ChaseAnalyzer/README.md

 # Chase Checking Account Spending Analyzer

 I wanted a drilled-down summary of my spending with Chase; however, it doesn't seem to support that if you aren't a business user.
-So, I'm opting to make my own!
+So, I'm opting to make my own.

 **Current Version:** < 1.0